oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/invocation_interfaces/README.md

 ### Understanding Register Map and Streaming Interfaces

 The kernel invocation interface (namely, the `start` and `done` signals) can be implemented in the kernel's CSR, or using a ready/valid handshake.
 Similarly, the kernel arguments can be passed through the CSR, or through dedicated conduits.
 The invocation interface and any argument interfaces are specified independently, so you may choose to implement the invocation interface with a ready/valid handshake, and implement the kernel arguments in the CSR.
 All argument interfaces that are implemented as conduits will be synchronized to the ready/valid handshake of the kernel invocation interface.
-This means that it is not possible to configure a kernel with a register-mapped invocation interface and conduit arguments.
+This means that it is //TODO::not possible to configure a kernel with a register-mapped invocation interface and conduit arguments.
 The following table lists valid kernel argument interface synchronizations.

 | Invocation Interface    | Argument Interface    | Argument Interface Synchronization
 |:---                     |:---                   |:---